nektariosgerontzos/nektariosgerontzos/README.md

 - 👋 Hi, I’m @nektariosgerontzos
 - 👀 I’m interested in Java programming
-- 🌱 I’m currently studying Applied Informatics and Information Systems
+- 🌱 I’m currently studying Applied Informatics and Information Systems at University of Macedonia

 About